Liyulingyue/DocsCodes/CAPItools/pytools/cn/paddle/phi/api/include/tensor/Tensor.rst

 explicit Tensor ( std::shared_ptr<phi::TensorBase> tensor_impl ) ;
 '''''''''''
- @brief Construct a new Tensor object by a TensorBase pointer @param tensor_impl
+Construct a new Tensor object by a TensorBase pointer

 **参数**
 '''''''''''
-	- **tensor_impl** (std::shared_ptr<phi::TensorBase >)
+	- **tensor_impl** (std::shared_ptr<phi::TensorBase >) - tensor_impl

 explicit Tensor ( const Place & place ) ;
 '''''''''''
- @brief Construct a new Tensor object on the target place.
-This is a deprecated method and may be removed in the future!!! @param place
+Construct a new Tensor object on the target place.
+This is a deprecated method and may be removed in the future!!!

 **参数**
 '''''''''''
-	- **place** (const Place&)
+	- **place** (const Place&) - place

 Tensor ( const Place & place , const std::vector<int64_t> & shape ) ;
 '''''''''''
- @brief Construct a new Tensor object on the target place with specified shape.
-This is a deprecated method and may be removed in the future!!! @param place @param shape
+Construct a new Tensor object on the target place with specified shape.
+This is a deprecated method and may be removed in the future!!!

 **参数**
 '''''''''''
 	- **place** (const Place&)
-	- **shape** (const std::vector<int64_t>&)
+	- **shape** (const std::vector<int64_t>&) - shape

 Tensor ( std::shared_ptr<phi::TensorBase> tensor_impl , const std::string & name ) ;
 '''''''''''
- @brief Construct a new Tensor object by a TensorBase pointer and name @param tensor_impl
+Construct a new Tensor object by a TensorBase pointer and name

 **参数**
 '''''''''''
-	- **tensor_impl** (std::shared_ptr<phi::TensorBase >)
+	- **tensor_impl** (std::shared_ptr<phi::TensorBase >) - tensor_impl

 	- **name** (const std::string&)

 explicit Tensor ( const std::string & name ) :
 '''''''''''
- @brief Construct a new Tensor object with name @note Internal method, used to adapt original execution mechanism and debug analysis in the development of new dygraph.
-It may be removed in the future.
+Construct a new Tensor object with name

 **参数**
 '''''''''''